 The Commission would like to see a ‘consumer data right’.
 Consumers would be able to show rival carriers their current use and spend in a way that would allow comparisons and, where appropriate, encourage a better offer.

 Australia is moving towards a similar idea.
-There, the project is government lead and will be imposed on carriers.
+There, the mobile price project is government lead and will be imposed on carriers.
 Telecommunications Commissioner Gilbertson would prefer the carriers to manage the process in New Zealand.
 He has asked the industry’s own Telecommunications Forum, to look at this.

 It’s fair to say New Zealand’s mobile sector has come a long way since Theresa Gattung’s speech.
 On the whole competition is delivering benefits to consumers.
-Yet price confusion remains an everyday business practice and a pain point the industry regulator wants to fix.
+Yet mobile price confusion remains an everyday business practice and a pain point the industry regulator wants to fix.